seungsang07/multi-rgbd-inertial-dataset/README.md

 # Multi-RGB-D Cameras and Inertial Dataset (with Hyundai Motor Group)

-**A comprehensive collection of time-synchronized RGB-D, IMU, and LiDAR recordings captured by four Intel RealSense D455 cameras, a MicroStrain GX5-25 IMU, and an Ouster-64 LiDAR.
+**A comprehensive collection of time-synchronized RGB-D with IMU and LiDAR recordings captured by four Intel RealSense D455 cameras, a MicroStrain GX5-25 IMU, and an Ouster-64 LiDAR.
 Covering 360° non-overlapping views and diverse indoor/outdoor scenarios, this dataset enables research on confidence-driven multi-camera odometry, depth fusion, and scale-consistent VIO/SLAM.**

-<sup>Created in collaboration with Hyundai Motor Group and released alongside our RA-L 2025 paper
+<sup>Created in collaboration with Hyundai Motor Group and released alongside our RA-L 2025 paper below.</sup>
-“The More The Better?
-Confidence-Driven Residual Weighting and Depth Fusion for Multi-RGB-D Inertial Odometry.”</sup>

 <div align="center">